lrothack/dev-ops/README.md

 make sonar
 ```

+More details on how to set up a SonarQube server in a dockerized environment can be found [here](sonarqube/).

 ## Build Python wheel

 Build a Python wheel package for your application that can easily be installed (sources and runtime dependencies) in another Python environment.